 Recently, while watching Bruce Lee in the ridiculously dubbed movie FIST OF FURY (1972), I was reminded of how I’ve always found his graceful Kung Fu moves just as beautiful as the motions of a talented dancer.

 For me, Bruce Lee (birth name Lee Jun-fan) came across as a real-life superhero when I was a child.
 Sadly, he died not long before I turned seven in the summer of 1973, shortly before I returned to the U.S.A. after a year abroad in Europe and Central America.
 I spent the next few years or so enjoying images of Bruce wherever I came across them, such as catching snippets of his movies on TV and coming across posters of him in stores or other people’s homes.
 I wish I could confidently remember the very first time I saw Lee on TV or in a photograph, but I can’t.
 It wouldn’t be until around aged thirty that I’d finally watch him as Kato in the 1960s campy TV series THE GREEN HORNET and then, still later, in a few cross-over episodes of BATMAN.
 Certain media celebrities and fantastical beings (such as Marilyn Monroe, Godzilla, or the mighty genie/djinn of THE THIEF OF BAGDAD, for example), have a relatively clear touchstone memory of introduction into my world and psyche.
-It surprises me that Bruce Lee doesn’t.
+It surprises me that Bruce Lee doesn’t….or maybe he does.

 There is a memory I have of being about nine years old and visiting a house where my father happened to be busy on a carpentry job.
 This was in Berkeley, California.
 It must have been on a weekend or an afternoon, after school.
 There before me in what seemed to be an entry room or hallway of the house hung a large poster of Bruce Lee, shirtless.
 His smooth and defined pecs and abs gleamed with sweat.
 His thick black hair and side burns framed his face, which held an expression of determination, focus, and defiance.
 I believe it was an enlarged still from his final completed movie ENTER THE DRAGON, released in 1973.
 Perhaps this is my initial touchstone memory of Mr. Lee, though I’m not at all certain.
 I sense that I knew about him even before this moment.
 It is possible that I’d heard talk of Bruce and already seen him in photos or briefly on TV at friends’ or neighbors’ homes.
 Anyway, I think my mother was standing right next to me during this deeply impressing moment.
 She explained, either right then or a little later, that Bruce Lee had died from “a stroke” a few years before, due to being too hard on his body.
 He had exercised too much, too harshly.
 At that time, I had never heard of this happening to someone.
 This man of incredible strength and agility, who looked so fit and healthy, had died suddenly from actual physical abuse to himself, like a master pushing a slave to keep laboring through their exhaustion.
 At least this is the sense I’m left with of how my parents explained what had tragically happened to him.
 The image of my father pretending to bang his head against a wall to demonstrate just how brutally Bruce practiced his discipline resurfaces in my mind here.